-Advantage for governments
+Advantages for governments

-- · Mcroinsurance can bring a cliente-centred approach to product development.
-Beneficiaries of public programmes can experience reduced payout times and improved benefits.
-The prive sector may be able to deliver benefits more effectively and - Data on different risks can be developed over the long term to ble able to price and transfer risk in a more efficient way, while contributing to greater public transparency. - PPPs can create better budget management, as insurance premiums can help to bring certainty around contingent events that have a severe impact on public finances. - Insurance mechanisms can help to aling incentives within the covernment to set up the policies that can reduce the exposure to risk of particular groups.
+- Mcroinsurance can bring a client-centred approach to product development.
+Beneficiaries of public programs can experience reduced payout times and improved benefits.
+The prive sector may be able to deliver benefits more effectively and efficiently - Data on different risks can be developed over the long term to ble able to price and tranfer risk in a more efficient way, while contributing to greater public transparency. - PPPs can create better budget management, as insurance premiums can help to bring certainty around contingent events that have a severe impact on public finances. - Insurance mechanisms can help to align incentives within the government to set up the policies that can reduce the exposure to risk of particular groups.

-Advantages for the insurances industry
+Advantages for the Insurance industry

-- Access to programme with scale can h elp reduce operational and premium costs.
-Scale can help to improve value for final beneficiaries. - Collaboration with the government provides opportunities for improved data collection, which can lead to better pricing and beneficial competition - Insurance PPPs can increase the capacity of the industry to deal with bigger volumnes of clientes and premiums, while fostering national financial risk-transfer mechanisms - Joint work with government can help to chane the exposure to risk of the population, making insurance protection sustainable for both insurers and reinsurers.
+- Access to programs with scale can help reduce operational and premium costs.
+Scale can help to improve value for final beneficiaries. - Collaboration with the government provides opportunities for improved data collection, which can lead to better pricing and beneficial competition - Insurance PPPs can increase the capacity of the industry to deal with bigger volumes of clients and premiums, while fostering national financial risk-transfer mechanisms - Joint work with government can help to change the exposure to risk of the population, making insurance protection sustainable for both insurers and reinsurers.

-11 Enhance data sharing on agricultural insurance and develop more-robust and -affordable products for smallholder farmers.
+11 Enhance data sharing on agricultural insurance and develop more robust and affordable products for smallholder farmers.